uviclibraries/genai-notebooklm/index.md

 - Using explanations and citations to deepen understanding (not just memorize answers)
 - Sharing flashcards/quizzes with peers for collaborative study

+### 7. Infographics

+NotebookLM can also turn your notebooks into **visual outputs** that are easier to share with non-specialists:

+  - Generate one-page visual summaries of a reading, project, or process.
+  - Useful for posters, handouts, orientation materials, or quick overviews for community partners.
+  - In the workshop, you will create an infographic from a small set of sources and then critique it for clarity, accuracy, and visual hierarchy.

+### 8. Slide Deck
+NotebookLM can also turn your notebooks into **visual outputs** that are easier to share with non-specialists:

+  - Draft a multi-slide presentation (outline, slide titles, bullet points, and speaking notes) directly from your notebook.
+  - You will practice taking an AI-generated deck and **editing it like a human expert**: tightening the narrative, removing fluff, checking every claim against citations, and adapting the tone to your real audience.

+We treat these features as **first-draft helpers**, not final products.
+The focus is on using AI to get from “blank slide” to a structured story faster—while you stay in control of the message and design.

 ---

 ## Responsible and critical use